KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/custom-consensus-tutorial.md

 However, in this tutorial we are running a regtest chain, and therefore we must instruct the daemon to generate new blocks.

-This also provides us with a useful opportunity to discuss the nature of simple mining the Komodo ecosystem.
+This also provides us with a useful opportunity to discuss the nature of simple mining in the Komodo ecosystem.
 The methods we discuss here reflect mining on a proof-of-work based asset chain.

 The reader should be aware that Komodo also offers proof-of-stake mining, and hybrid models that blend proof-of-work with proof-of-stake.
 For more information, the reader may turn to the [<b>ac_staked</b>](../installations/asset-chain-parameters.html#ac-staked) feature.